Burgeon-SCP/wp-lowcode-ps/readme.txt

 == Description ==
-LoCoPaS is a beautiful free responsive one page WordPress theme with awesome parallax scrolling effect.
+LoCoPaS is a beautiful free responsive page-only WordPress theme with awesome parallax scrolling effect.
  It is a performance based WP template suitable for multipurpose websites like business, agency, portfolio, eCommerce etc.
  It is a fully responsive theme that fits perfectly on any device.
+ It is clean, simple, SEO friendly, flexible, multilingual, and feature-rich theme for modern websites.
  The theme is based on WordPress Live Customizer that allows you to customize the complete theme instantly.
- It is clean, simple, SEO friendly, flexible, multilingual, and feature-rich theme for modern websites.

 We specially thank the people from AccesPress for delivering ParallaxSome, in which we based our work.

 === Tags ===
-one-column, featured-images, no-comments, no-sidebar, translation-ready, flexible-header, footer-widgets, no-emojis
+one-column, no-post, no-comments, no-sidebar, translation-ready, flexible-header, footer-widgets, no-emojis, custom-background, custom-logo, featured-images, theme-options

 LoCoPaS WordPress Theme, Copyright 2019 Burgeon EnvironMental Solutions LoCoPaS GitHub repository: https://github.com/Burgeon-SCP/wp-lowcode-ps